jiyeongchloe/ReadEase/README.md

 3. `git pull` !! important: run `git pull` after you commit
 4. `git push`
     - may have to run `git push --set-upstream origin <branch name>`

-## Testing / Running the Extension
-1. Go to <chrome://extensions/>
-2. Toggle `Developer mode` near the top right corner of the page
-3. Click on `Load unpacked` near the top left corner of the page
-4. Select the directory that you have cloned the repo to
-5. The extension should now be added

-> [!WARNING]
-> Whenever you make changes to the files, make sure to click on the circle loading button to make sure changes are reflected in the web browser